 Story length 152,000 words

-I never pass up anything written by Lucinda Brant and having loved each and every previous book in the Roxton Family Saga it was inevitable that PROUD MARY wind up on my must read list.
-PROUD MARY is a love story of unrequited and unacceptable love and passion.
+I never pass up anything written by Lucinda Brant and having loved each and every book it was inevitable that Proud Mary wind up on my must-read list.
+Proud Mary is a love story of unrequited and unacceptable love and passion.
 But if we’ve learned anything in the previous Roxton Family tales love has a way of conquering all stereotypes and norms.
-And so PROUD MARY, a true Georgian historical romance, carries on a proud tradition of endearing and engaging works of art by Lucinda Brant
+And so Proud Mary carries on a proud tradition of endearing and engaging works of art by Lucinda Brant.

 I recently read a review of a Lucinda Brant novel which said that reading her books is like eating chocolates…you just can’t stop at one.
 That’s it in a nutshell for me.
-MY VERDICT: I shall be very sad when Lucinda Brant brings this series to a close and I know that time is looming.
+I shall be very sad when Lucinda Brant brings this series to a close and I know that time is looming.
 But I reassure myself with the fact that it’s all on my kindle, book shelves and audio library to reach for whenever I need a-love-and-fuzzy-feeling fix!
-I am so looking forward to SATYR’S SON which is a very apt title to bring this superb series full circle.
-HIGHLY RECOMMENDED.
+Highly Recommended.

 MR. CHRISTOPHER BRYCE sat at his desk in the steward’s office reading a letter.
 As was his practice after riding across to Abbeywood Farm from his estate in the next vale, he had removed his frock coat and hung it on a peg behind the door.
 His assistant always kept the room too warm.
 Sitting in his shirtsleeves was preferable to watching the thin little man huddled at the end of the desk shivering with cold.